Virtual Print Fee

 Virtual Print Fee (VPF) is a subsidy paid by a film distributor towards the purchase of digital cinema projection equipment for use by a film exhibitor in the presentation of first release motion pictures.
 The subsidy is paid in the form of a fee per booking of a movie, intended to match the savings that occurs by not shipping a film print.

-The model is designed to help redistribute the savings realized by studios when using digital distribution instead of film print distribution.
+The model is designed to help redistribute the savings realized by studios when using digital distribution instead of film print distribution and is intended to vanish when the transition phase is over when the vast majority of cinemas screens are equipped.